BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Introduction

 \section{Introduction}

-Chip placement is a critical yet time-consuming step in the very large-scale integrated (VLSI) design flow, serving as a crucial process that significantly impacts the power, performance, and area (PPA) metrics of the final chip~\cite{mac2000industrial,markov2012progress,goldie2024chip}.
+Chip placement is a critical yet time-consuming step in the very large-scale integrated (VLSI) design flow and significantly impacts the power, performance, and area (PPA) metrics of the final chip~\cite{mac2000industrial,markov2012progress,goldie2024chip,flowplace}.
 A modern chip typically consists of numerous modules, comprising thousands of macros (i.e., individual building blocks such as memory components) and millions of standard cells (i.e., smaller fundamental elements like logic gates).
-Global placement (GP) aims to place all modules, which typically begins with the placement of macros and subsequently proceeds to the placement of standard cells.
-During this process, macro placement (MP) establishes a foundational layout for subsequent processes, such as standard cells placement and routing (connecting modules using wires), thereby playing a vital role in chip design~\cite{tang2007memetic}.
-For example, suboptimal MP results can complicate the optimal positioning of the standard cells, which may ultimately lead to unsatisfactory chip performance~\cite{vashisht2020placement}.
-Furthermore, inappropriate MP can result in macro blockage within the core area, which may induce issues such as routing congestion, increased wirelength, and timing performance degradation, and thus adversely affects the overall chip performance~\cite{incre-macro,macro-regulator}.
+Global placement (GP) aims to place all modules, typically beginning with macros and then proceeding to standard cells.
+During this process, macro placement (MP) establishes a foundational layout for subsequent stages, such as standard-cell placement and routing (connecting modules using wires), thereby playing a vital role in chip design~\cite{tang2007memetic}.
+For example, suboptimal MP results can complicate the optimal positioning of standard cells, which may ultimately lead to unsatisfactory chip performance~\cite{vashisht2020placement}.
+Furthermore, inappropriate MP can cause macro blockage within the core area, inducing routing congestion, increased wirelength, and timing degradation, thereby adversely affecting overall chip performance~\cite{incre-macro,macro-regulator}.